- XenApp Essentials Service

 The Citrix Cloud Connector servers must meet the following minimum requirements:

 After installation, Citrix Cloud registers your domain in Identity and Access Management.
-You can see the domain registered in Identity and Access Management in the left menu.
-For more information about domain registration and access management, see Identity and Access Management.
+For more information, see Identity and Access Management.

 Before you start, ensure that you have your Azure Active Directory credentials and your subscription ID available.
 The Azure AD user who creates the host connection must be a native cloud user in the Azure AD or synchronized for the enterprise domain.
 The user account cannot be an invited or delegated Microsoft account.